1. Garnet Rock Forming Mineral

 In years gone by the mineral garnet was used as an amulet by travellers because it was believed to preserve health and honour, cure the wearer of diseases and offer protection against perils encountered during the journey.
 Many explorers and travellers who carried the stone believed it would illuminate the night sky.
 It's now known that garnet's luminosity is caused by its high refraction of light.

-Garnet Birthstone for January
+Garnet January's Birthstone

 When used in crystal healing garnet is said to be powerfully energising, highly protective and has the ability to warn of approaching danger.
 It's a useful companion during a crisis and can help in situations where there seems to be no way out.
 It strengthens the instinct of survival bringing courage and hope and is particularly beneficial for attracting love, dreaming and metabolism.
 Considered to be a 'stone of health' which cleanses and re-energises the chakras, it balances sex drive and alleviates emotional disharmony.